 A line of credit is a credit source extended to you by a financial institution, a bank, a business or by any other institution.
 It can be in the form of a traditional revolving credit card account, term loan, demand loan, special purpose loan or any other form.
 You can readily tap into the source of funds, anytime.
-You will only pay interest on the actual amount of money you draw from the fund, although some banks or financing institutions may require you to pay an annual fee on the unused line.
+You will only pay interest on the actual amount of money you draw from the fund.
+Some banks or financial institutions may require you to pay an annual fee on the unused line.

 A line of credit can be secured by collateral or not, depending on the terms of the loan agreement.
 To get approved for a line of credit; you need to pass the creditworthiness requirements of the lender.
 So, it is important to present your credit score, tax returns, proof of income and other financials that could prove your ability to repay the loan.
-Some financial institutions does not require the usual paperwork, so even if you have a bad credit and irregular source of income, you can still enjoy its line of credit.
-Personal line of credit refers to your credit limit – or the maximum amount of credit you are allowed to take.
+Some financial institutions do not require the usual paperwork.
+So even if you have bad credit or an irregular source of income, you can still enjoy its line of credit.
+A personal line of credit refers to your credit limit – or the maximum amount of credit you are allowed to take.

-What is the main advantage of a line of credit compared to other types of loan?
+What is the main advantage of a line of credit compared to other types of loans?

 If you want to borrow money anytime from a pool of available money, then get a line of credit.
 When a lender approves your application, you automatically get the ability to spend the entire amount of money.
 But, you don’t actually pay interest until you access it.
 So, if you have a line of credit worth $50,000, and you decided to take $10,000-then you only pay interest on that amount, and not on the entire $50,000.

 Credit Card Lines of Credit